AFOSR - Information and Networks

 COMPUTATIONAL MATHEMATICS

-Program Description: This program seeks to develop innovative mathematical methods and fast, reliable and scalable algorithms aimed at making radical advances in computational science and large-scale engineering and design.
-Research in computational mathematics underpins the fundamental understanding of complex physical phenomena and leads to predictive simulation capabilities that are crucial to the design and control of future U.S. Air Force systems, and their lifetime expectancy.
-Proposals to this program should focus on fundamental scientific and mathematical innovations, and should have the potential to address some of the most important computational challenges in science and engineering.
-Additionally, it is desirable to frame the basic research ideas in the context of applications relevant to the U.S. Air Force, which can serve simultaneously to focus the research and to provide avenues for transition of basic research outcomes into practice.
-Applications of current Air Force interest include, but are not limited to, quantum physics and quantum information systems, plasma dynamics, turbulence (e.g., in fluids, combustion, plasma), lasers and directed energy, aero-thermo-dynamics, information science, data analysis (including machine learning), biophysics, and material and structural sciences.
+Proposals to this program should focus on fundamental scientific and mathematical innovations and should have the potential to address some of the most important computational challenges in science and engineering.
+Additionally, it is desirable to frame the basic research ideas in the context of applications relevant to the U.S. Air Force and Space Force, which can serve simultaneously to focus the research and to provide avenues for transition of basic research outcomes into practice.
+Applications of current Air Force and Space Force interest include, but are not limited to, quantum physics and quantum information systems, plasma dynamics, turbulence (e.g., in fluids, combustion, plasma), lasers and directed energy, aero-thermo-dynamics, information science, data analysis (including machine learning), biophysics, and material and structural sciences.

 Basic Research Objectives: Research under this program has traditionally emphasized schemes that address the discretization and numerical solution of complex systems of equations, generally partial differential equations derived from physical models.
 However, alternative computational approaches are of keen interest, particularly in connection with emerging and multidisciplinary applications.
+Increased emphasis in this portfolio is placed on approaches that can handle a very high number of dimensions, uncertainty and stochasticity for non-Markovian processes, far from equilibrium conditions, and/or a wide range of scales (space, time, physical parameters, or complexity).

-• Mathematical methods for complexity reduction of high-dimensional, non- linear and multiscale problems, e.g., via projection-based methods and/or new machine-learning concepts.
+• Mathematical methods for complexity reduction of high-dimensional, non- linear and multiscale problems, e.g., via projection-based methods and/or new machine- learning concepts.
 Such systems may have continuous, discrete or mixed representations, and may reside on graphs with evolving topology.

-• Mathematical approaches to the modeling of non-equilibrium statistical processes and turbulent dynamics with multiple physical interactions and large parameter spaces; of special interest are methods which effectively allow bi-directional transfer of information across scales, and can simultaneously reduce the computational burden while preserving the correct physics of interaction, including conservation laws and instability regimes.
+• Mathematical approaches to the modeling of non-equilibrium statistical processes and turbulent dynamics with multiple physical interactions and large parameter spaces; of special interest are methods which effectively allow bi- directional transfer of information across scales, and can simultaneously reduce the computational burden while preserving the correct physics of interaction, including conservation laws and instability regimes.

 • Highly efficient and accurate methods for high-dimensional, nonlinear and stochastic dynamics with constraints.
 In particular, we are seeking revolutionary approaches to solving Hamilton-Jacobi-Bellman equations, optimal transport problems, and inverse problems for highly complex conditions.
 Of particular interest are applications in large-scale game theory, self-organized criticality and cascades, and the prediction of rare and extreme events.